This guide provides an overview of legislation and standards that landlords need to be aware of and comply with.

 There are several reasons why landlords should strive to meet minimum housing standards.

-🏠 Everyone has the right to a home that is safe and well-maintained.
+It helps landlords provide a good resident experience: No one should have to put up with poor housing conditions.
+Everyone has the right to a home that is safe and well-maintained.

-If you don’t meet minimum housing standards, your residents could either complain to their local council or take you to court.
+There are penalties for not meeting standards: If you don’t meet minimum housing standards, your residents could either complain to their local council or take you to court.

 💡Residents’ responsibilities |

 Landlords aren’t the only ones responsible for keeping up their tenancy agreements.
 Your residents are also responsible for treating the property well.
-They are responsible for repairing anything they break due to misuse or accidental damage.
+They must repair anything they break due to misuse or accidental damage.
 They will also be expected to deal with minor repairs such as changing light bulbs. |

 Here are the minimum standards landlords are expected to meet in England and Wales.